sensein/brainkb-design-document/README.md

 - Visualization of the KGs.

-- Provides features to perform different analytics operations over the BrainKB KGs.
+- Platform to perform different analytics operations over the BrainKB KGs.
 - (Semi-)automatically validates (e.g., quality) the extracted KGs to ensure that the BrainKB KGs are high quality.
 - Provides the ability to ingest data in batch or streaming mode for the automated extraction of KGs.